 Key Differences Between Statement of Affairs and Balance Sheet

-- The basis of preparation of the Statement of Affairs is a single entry system, whereas the basis of preparation of Balance Sheet is a double entry system.
+- The basis of preparation of the Statement of Affairs is a partly single entry and partly double entry system, whereas the basis of preparation of Balance Sheet is a double entry system.

 - A Balance Sheet is a very important part of the financial statements, but the Statement of Affairs is not a part of the financial statement.